josembenitez/Tetris/README.md

 ### Object Oriented Programming

 - The project uses Object Oriented Programming techniques.
-- Classes use appropriate access specifiers for class members.
+- Classes use appropriate access specifiers for class members (see, for instance, [controller.h](src/controller.h), line 27 or [game.h](src/game.h), lines 22 and 44).
-- Class constructors utilize member initialization lists.
+- Class constructors utilize member initialization lists (see, for instance, [game.cpp](src/game.cpp), line 14 or [renderer.cpp](src/renderer.cpp), line 24).
 - Classes abstract implementation details from their interfaces.
 - Classes encapsulate behavior.
-- Classes follow an appropriate inheritance hierarchy.
+- Classes follow an appropriate inheritance hierarchy (see the classes defined at [tetromino.h](src/tetromino.h)).
-- Overloaded functions allow the same function to operate on different parameters.
+- Overloaded functions allow the same function to operate on different parameters (see, for instance, the declaration of `get_color_coordinates` at [renderer.h](src/renderer.h), lines 76 and 85).
-- Derived class functions override virtual base class functions.
+- Derived class functions override virtual base class functions (see the classes defined at [tetromino.h](src/tetromino.h)).

 ### Memory management

 - The project makes use of references in function declarations.
-- The project uses destructors appropriately.
+- The project uses destructors appropriately (see [renderer.cpp](src/renderer.cpp), line 57).
-- The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate.
+- The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate (see, for instance, [renderer.cpp](src/renderer.cpp), lines 26 and 57).
-- The project uses smart pointers instead of raw pointers.
+- The project uses smart pointers instead of raw pointers (see [game.h](src/game.h), line 97, for the use of a `unique_pointer`).